 We are also involved in science education and outreach, particularly at Iowa State University and in the local Iowa community.
 From bringing hands-on rotating tank geophysical experiments to K–12 and college classrooms to mentoring middle- and high-school students and teachers on research projects, we strive to motivate a generation of future scientists.

 Prospective students interested in undergraduate research or pursuing an M.S. or Ph.D. are encouraged to contact Professor Alex Gonzalez at firstname.lastname@example.org.
-There is currently a fully-funded, graduate research assistantship opening for Fall 2021.
-More info here.
+Note: Professor Gonzalez is not recruiting any new graduate students for Fall 2022.

 Thursday, August 13 2020 – James presents ITCZ research at ISU Summer Undergraduate Research Symposium